JJJayyyy/ECE590_project/README.md

     ```
     Where `build` is the directory where to compile the code, and `qplacer/operators` is the directory where to install operators.

-    - **Conditional Build Option:** If all submodules have been cloned, there is a option to use the latest operators from `DreamPlace` by executing the following command:

-        ```bash
-        ./compile.sh OFF
-        ```

-    ***Warning:*** *Using the latest operators may lead to compatibility issues if there are changes that are not compatible with the current state of `Qplacer`*.

     `build` directory can be removed after installation if you do not need incremental compilation later.
 To clean, go to the root directory.

     ```
     rm -r build
     ```

-## Get Benchmarks

-To get quantum topology benchmarks, please refer the `qplacer/qplacer_example.ipynb`.
-The benchmark files and placement configuration files will be saved in directory `qplacer/benchmark` and `qplacer/test`, respectively

 ## Run Example